apache/pekko-http/docs/src/main/paradox/routing-dsl/directives/websocket-directives/handleWebSocketMessagesForOptionalProtocol.md

 announced in the WebSocket request) @scala[contains `protocol`]@java[matches the contained subprotocol].
 If the client did not offer the protocol in question the request is rejected with an @apidoc[UnsupportedWebSocketSubprotocolRejection].

+The overload that accepts a `shouldCompress` filter can select compression separately for each outbound message after `permessage-deflate` is negotiated.

 To support several subprotocols you may chain several `handleWebSocketMessagesForOptionalProtocol` routes.

 The `handleWebSocketMessagesForOptionalProtocol` directive is used as a building block for @ref[WebSocket Directives](index.md) to handle websocket messages.